daattali/beautiful-jekyll/_drafts/nakivo-vmware-vm-backup-and-restore-set-up.md

 ---
 Today we are going to have a look at Nakivo Backup and Replication, an all-in-one product that will let you backup, restore and replicate virtual machines in your VMware environment.
 The product supports a variety of environments to backup such as vSphere, Hyper-V, M365, Nutanix, Oracle...

 NAKIVO is a privately held company that distributes data protection and site recovery software targeted at SMB and enterprise markets and built a solid customer base since 2012.
 [Nakivo Backup and Replication ](https://www.nakivo.com/)offers a suite of features for physical, virtual, and cloud environments altogether.

+### Main features

+Nakivo B&R includes all the features you can expect from a good backup software and more.

+*  **Data recovery.**

+Nakivo B&R can backup and recover objects for Active Directory SQL Server, Exchange and perform instant file or VM recovery.

+* **Instant verification.**

+After a backup runs, Nakivo uses the Flash VM boot feature to run the VM from backup, wait until the OS has booted and make a screenshot that you can receive via email or review manually.
+The other verification  mechanism relies on the readiness of the VMware Tools.

+* **Policy based backups.**

+I mention this one because I believe it should be in every single backup product.
+Policy based backups offer flexibility by creating jobs based on metadata such as vSphere tags, folders, vDisks, resources etc. You can then require multiple conditions to be met for a job.

+* **LAN-free data transfers.**

+LAN-free transfers let you make use of usually faster storage networks by using Hot-Add or Direct SAN Access methods to bypass the TCP-IP stack of the server.

+* **Wide array of deployment types.**

+Nakivo B&R lets you deploy the software in many different ways such as virtual appliances, installed on server OSes, NAS packages, RPi...

+* **Cloud integration.**

+Cloud integration in Backup products are a good way to fool proof your investment.
+Nakivo offers backup to Amazon S3, backup of M365 and EC2 instances.
+You can also maintain exact copies (replicas) of your original EC2 instances and fail over to the replicas for near-instant disaster recovery.

 ### Deployment types

-### Main features
+Nakivo Backup and Replication offers a surprising [number of options ](https://helpcenter.nakivo.com/User-Guide/Content/Deployment/Installing-NAKIVO-Backup-and-Replication/Installing-NAKIVO-Backup-and-Replication.htm)when it comes to deploying the solution.
+You can deploy it as a VMware or Nutanix appliance, install it on Windows, Linux.

+The more surprising deployment models include installing it on NAS devices (Synology, QNAP, WD, ASUSTOR, Netgear ReadyNAS, FreeNAS/TrueNAS) and you can even install it on Raspberry Pi or in Amazon EC2.

 ### Editions and Pricing